wehlutyk/thesis/content/1-introduction-2-evolution.md

 A first major goal in this stream is to provide an non-nativist account of the emergence an structure of communication systems [@kirby_innateness_2007].
 @galantucci_experimental_2005, for instance, studied pairs of participants facing a cooperative task that required them to develop ad hoc communication conventions.
 The communication channel, a form of shared whiteboard, distorted participants' input by a constant drift such that they could not enter letters or pictorial drawings.
-The study highlighted the variety of strategies used by participants to develop conventional sign systems, and in particular the way those systems were adapted to the interaction history of dyads.
+The study highlighted the variety of strategies used by participants to develop conventional sign systems, and in particular the way such systems were adapted to the interaction history of dyads.
 The authors showed that sign systems were deeply meshed with the situated and time-dependent information that was available, allowing the participants to solve their task by dynamically coordinating [@galantucci_experimental_2005, pp. 748-749].
 Further stripping down the set of assumptions built into the experimental setup, @scott-phillips_signalling_2009 created a cooperative task without providing any communication channel parallel to the task itself.
 To solve the challenge, participants had to develop a communication system where their own behaviour in the task could become an embodied communicative signal, aside from accomplishing their action for the task either simultaneously or at other times.